 16- Schwerin Castle

 Sitting on an island in Lake Schwerin, the first castle set here was built in the 10th century.

-Most of the castle has either been rebuilt or remodelled in various styles, the most prominent being French Renaissance.
+Most of the castle has been rebuilt or remodelled in various styles, the most prominent being French Renaissance.

 Considered one of Europe’s most important pieces of Romantic Historicism, it is designated to become a World Heritage Site in the near future.

 It represents one of the best combinations of beauty and history you will likely find anywhere in Germany.

 Schwerin Castle is at Lennéstrasse 1, 19053 Schwerin.

 Originally built in the late 1100s, much of Heidelberg Castle was demolished in the 17th and 18th centuries.

 While only parts of it have been rebuilt, it still dominates the hillside of Heidelberg and is a significant Renaissance building to the north of the Alps.